devicefuture/digicron/README.md

 # DigiCron
 Software and hardware for the DigiCron smartwatch.

-Want to try out the software on your device?
+Want to try out the DigiCron's firmware on your device?
 Just visit the [DigiCron Simulator](https://digicron.devicefuture.org/simulator)!

 ## Getting the code
 You must clone this repo like this: